§ 3327. Duty of driver in emergency response areas.

 (b) Penalty.--Any person violating subsection (a) commits a summary offense and shall, upon conviction, pay:

 (1) For a first offense, a fine of not more than $250.

 (2) For a second offense, a fine of not more than $500.

 (3) For a third or subsequent offense, a fine of not more than $1,000.

 (b.1) Suspension of operating privilege.--

-(1) Except as otherwise provided in paragraph (2), the department shall suspend the operating privilege of any person for 90 days upon receiving a certified record of the driver's conviction, adjudication of delinquency or admission into an Accelerated Rehabilitative Disposition program or a preadjudication program for a violation of subsection (a), if the certified conviction indicates the violation resulted in serious bodily injury to another person.
-The license shall be surrendered in accordance with section 1540 (relating to surrender of license).
+(1) Except as otherwise provided in paragraph (2), in accordance with section 1540 (relating to surrender of license), the department shall suspend the operating privilege of any person for 90 days upon receiving a certified record of the driver's conviction, adjudication of delinquency or admission into an Accelerated Rehabilitative Disposition program or a preadjudication program for a violation of subsection (a), if the certified conviction:

 (2) Upon receiving a certified record of the driver's conviction, adjudication of delinquency or admission into an Accelerated Rehabilitative Disposition program or a preadjudication program for a violation of subsection (a), in accordance with section 1540, the department shall suspend the operating privilege of the driver in accordance with the following:

 (i) For a period of six months if the certified conviction, adjudication of delinquency or admission into an Accelerated Rehabilitative Disposition program or a preadjudication program indicates the violation resulted in the serious bodily injury of an emergency service responder.